-- … Author of many books about the iPhone and Machine Learning, and still heavily involved in reverse engineering, security research, forensic tools development, and general hacking as part of my professional responsibilities.
+- … Author of many books about the iPhone and Machine Learning, and still heavily involved in reverse engineering, security research, forensic tools development, and general hacking as part of my profession.

 - … Educator, I teach a number of hands-on forensic science and penetration classes to law enforcement, government, military, and private organizations internationally.

 - … Former member of the iPhone Dev-Team, and worked on a number of jailbreak exploits between 2007-2009 ranging from the very first jailbreak of v1.0 to about 3.1.3, after figuring out how to dual-boot an iPhone.

 - … Subject matter expert and key contributor to the CompTIA iOS Secure Developer Certification

 - … Author of the free AMBER Alert iPhone application used by the National Center of Missing and Exploited Children

-- … Author of Nescaline, a Nintendo emulator for iOS
+- … Author of Nestopia for iOS, a Nintendo emulator for iPhone and iPad

 - … Original author of the popular DSPAM adaptive language classifier

 - … Member of IACIS, HTCC, and InfraGard

 - … That guy who got to shoot Al Capone’s Machine Gun, shoot hand guns in Canada, stay up all night working on murder cases with a bunch of canucks, and do other cool things.

 - … The hacker most people know as NerveGas.

 I’ve been hacking on things since age 8 and have come to develop very strong interests in reverse engineering, forensics, machine learning, and many other geek-worthy projects.
 My first PC was a TRS-80 with a cassette deck and 128×48 B/W resolution.
 As a kid, I spent a lot of time bootlegging cheezy games from other TRS-80s, but consistently forgot about the lead track on the tape, and ended up with mostly worthless cassettes.
 My first Apple was an Apple ][gs, followed by a PowerBook 180c, with flying toasters and lawnmower men.